-Assigned Access on Windows
+Assigned Access on Windows - Microsoft Project

 Assigned access is a feature in Windows that allows users to set up single-function devices, such as restaurant menus or airport ticket kiosks.

-In other words, if you've seen a blue screen of death gone wrong in a public setting, like the example below (or the examples in this subreddit), then you're seeing a device leverage assigned access having some issues.
+In other words, if you've seen a blue screen of death gone wrong in a public setting, like the example below (or the examples in this subreddit), then you're seeing a device using assigned access having some issues.

 I came up with a few explorations on how the current flow could be simplified.
 But before we could proceed with these explorations, I showed them to the teams we were working hand-in-hand with for this project – the Microsoft Edge design and engineering team and the Windows Settings designer.